 Which devices does iOS 15 support?

 Apple has been pretty good at supporting old devices for several years.
 Their usual pattern is to drop a generation of handsets each time they release a new operating system.

-The reality is the newer operating systems tend to need more up-to-date hardware to run at their best, such as more powerful processors, better cameras, changes to GPS, cellular connectivity, etc.
+The reality is that newer operating systems need more up-to-date hardware to run at their best, such as more powerful processors, better cameras, changes to GPS, cellular connectivity, etc.

 iOS 15 supports the iPhone 6s and above.
 The complete list is:

 - iPhone 7 and 7 Plus